Decentralization and Democracy in Latin America

 This book will be important for all students and scholars of Latin America and comparative politics.

-ALFRED P. MONTERO is assistant professor of political science at Carleton College.
+ALFRED P. MONTERO is the Frank B. Kellogg Professor of Political Science at Carleton College.

-DAVID J. SAMUELS is associate professor of political science at the University of Minnesota.
+DAVID J. SAMUELS is Distinguished McKnight University Professor of political science at the University of Minnesota.

 Contributors: Alfred P. Montero, David J. Samuels, Kathleen M. O’Neill, Gary Bland, Kent Eaton, Michael Penfold-Becerra, Caroline C. Beer, Erik Wibbels, Stephan Haggard, and Steven B. Webb.